 | "Maximum profit with unlimited trades" | Yes | Stock II (greedy) |

-| "Maximum profit with cooldown" | No | Need DP |
+| "Maximum profit with cooldown" | No | Need to explore rest combinations |

-| "Minimum path sum" | No | Dijkstra is greedy, general path is DP |
+| "Minimum path sum" | No | Must compare different paths |

 | "Schedule to maximize meetings" | Yes | Earliest finish time |

-| "Knapsack (0/1)" | No | Must consider all combinations (DP) |
+| "Knapsack (0/1)" | No | Must consider all combinations |

-Sorting by the wrong property For interval scheduling, sort by end time.
+Sorting by the wrong property: For interval scheduling, sort by end time.
 For merge intervals, sort by start time.
 Sorting by the wrong key gives wrong intervals.

-Forgetting to update the tracked value in greedy algorithms In interval scheduling: after picking an interval, update the current end time.
+Forgetting to update the tracked value in greedy algorithms: In interval scheduling: after picking an interval, update the current end time.
 In Jump Game: after reaching the current end, update the next jump boundary.
 Stale tracking values cause wrong results.